JonathanMEdwards/subtext10/doc/language.md

 What happens if we delete a password?
 Registers remember the state they were in when the code last executed.
 But this code is being repeatedly executed by the `for-all`.
 Because `passwords` is a tracked array, the iterations of the `for-all` are correspondingly tracked.
 So each register will remember its state from the previous iteration with the same tracking ID.
 Thus deleting passwords will not affect the reveal state registered for the other passwords.
 Likewise reordering passwords will not mix up the reveal states.

 Similarly, creating a new password will not affect the registered reveal states for the other passwords.
-The `reveal` register for the new password will be initialized to `false` because it had not executed before.
+The `reveal` register for the new password will be initialized to `no` because it had not executed before.

 > If `passwords` was untracked then the registers would be remembered based on the order of the passwords, so deleting would shift the later states down.
 We might want to outlaw untracked registers unless we find some use for them.

 > Use text truncation example instead